ecigwe/Universal-School-System-1/README.md

 * Only A Staff Of A School Can Add Assessments For That School.
 * Only A Staff Of A School Can Update An Assessment For That School.
 * Only A Staff Of A School Can Delete An Assessment For That School.
+* Assessments For A School Can Be Accessed By The School's Staff Officials, The Students And The Student's Parent.

+### Accessing Classrooms
+* Only A Staff Of A School Can Add Classrooms For That School.
+* Only A Staff Of A School Can Update A Classroom For That School.
+* Only A Staff Of A School Can Delete A Classroom For That School.
-* Questions For A School Can Be Accessed By The School's Staff Officials, The Students And The Student's Parent.
+* Classrooms For A School Can Be Accessed By The School's Staff Officials, The Students And The Student's Parent.

 ### Each API Endpoint And Their Purpose
 This API has routes, each of which are dedicated to a single objective.
 The endpoints make use of HTTP response codes to indicate the API status and errors.